- Applicants must be 18 years of age or older.

 - All work must be of original design and solely the work of the artist.
 The work exhibited must match the quality and style of work as represented in the submitted images.
 Only original artwork is accepted, no reproductions.

 - The jurying process is in two phases.
-The first phase, jurors will review the three digital images per media submitted by applicants.
+During the first phase, jurors will review the three digital images per media submitted by applicants.
 The images will be scored on a Yes-No System.
 Additional media would require a separate submission.
 The second phase requires artists to bring in three pieces of artwork for physical jurying.

 - The jurors will score the submitted artwork, based on quality, intention and content; excellence of craftmanship; facility with media; excellence in the use of design elements; and professional presentation.